tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 Caveats
 -------

-* The number of miners should be a power of two.
-Otherwise, when the nonce overflows, it will start from a different initial value.
-Over time, as different miners drift in frequency, and have different start times, the nonce ranges start to overlap.
-So this is not a problem for single-chip clusters, they could use any number.

 * Miners should probably run at roughly the same hashrate, to cover the nonce space evenly.
 But if you have very differently sized FPGAs, you could put several small miners on a big chip (with a hub)